mdavezac/LaDa/sphinx-doc/source/userguide/config.rst

-.. _lada-config:
+.. _pylada-config:

-Configuring LaDa
+Configuring Pylada
 ****************

 Environment Variables
 =====================

-.. envvar:: LADA_CONFIG_DIR
+.. envvar:: PYLADA_CONFIG_DIR

    Environment variable specifying the path(s) to the configuration directories.

-.. envvar:: LADA_DATA_DIRECTORY
+.. envvar:: PYLADA_DATA_DIRECTORY

    Environment variable specifying the path to the root of the data directories.

-.. envvar:: LADA_TMPDIR
+.. envvar:: PYLADA_TMPDIR

-   Optional environment variable specifying the path to the root of temporary directories LaDa might need to create.
+   Optional environment variable specifying the path to the root of temporary directories Pylada might need to create.

 Configuration variables
 =======================

-Configuration variables exist in the :py:mod:`lada` module itself.
+Configuration variables exist in the :py:mod:`pylada` module itself.
 However, they can be added within separate files.
 Which files will depend upon the user.

-   - Files located in the config sub-directory where lada is installed
+   - Files located in the config sub-directory where pylada is installed
-   - Files located in one of the directories specified by :envvar:`LADA_CONFIG_DIR`
+   - Files located in one of the directories specified by :envvar:`PYLADA_CONFIG_DIR`
-   - In the user configuration file ~/.lada
+   - In the user configuration file ~/.pylada

-Each file is executed and whatever is declared within is placed directly at the root of the :py:mod:`lada` package.
+Each file is executed and whatever is declared within is placed directly at the root of the :py:mod:`pylada` package.
 The files are read in that order.
 Within a given directory, files are read alphabetically.
 Later files can override previous files.

-.. currentmodule:: lada
+.. currentmodule:: pylada

 General
 -------